JonnyNova/SmartMoving/readme_server.txt

 Smart Moving Server Mod
 =======================

-Version 16.3 for Minecraft Server 1.8.9
+Version 16.4 for Minecraft Server 1.10.2

-by Divisor
+by Divisor and JonnyNova